danielscholl/edge-validate/README.md

 [Flux](https://fluxcd.io/docs/) is a tool for keeping Kubernetes clusters in sync with sources of configuration.

-[GitOps Configurations](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-configurations) is a microsoft managed method for enabling GitOps practices on an ARC enabled Cluster.
+[GitOps Configurations](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-configurations) is a microsoft managed method for enabling GitOps practices on an ARC enabled Cluster using Flux.

 **Options**